 You can pretty much enjoy flowers and foliage throughout the year in zone 10, granted that you provide ample shade and water in the hot summer months.
 As many blooms do prefer cooler temperatures, you’ll have the best luck with heat-tolerant wildflowers native to zone 10.
 Perennial wildflowers that can thrive here include purple coneflowers, blue flax, common yarrow, and ox-eye daisy.
 Flowers such as geraniums, dahlias, and African lilies are well suited for this region, too.

 To build a low-maintenance and water-smart setup, incorporate succulents into a zone 10 landscape.
 In addition to including hard succulents such as graptoveria and sempervivums, bring in soft, colorful succulents such as aeoniums and echeverias.
 These hardy plants can grow prolifically outside and don’t need much water until the hottest months of summer.
-Of course, cacti, agave, and aloe will also thrive here.
+Of course, cacti, agave, and aloe are great climate zone 10 plants, too.

 Most fruit trees can flourish in zone 10 unless they need a long chill requirement to produce blooms and fruits — for example, varieties of plums that require up to 800 hours of chilling won’t do well in zone 10.
 If you’re looking for something beyond your peach and citrus trees, consider tropical fruits.
 For a delicious and unique harvest, jackfruit, dragonfruit, mango, and papaya can do quite well in zone 10.